What is Aloe?

 The gel is the part of the aloe plant used most commonly, both topically and orally.
 Aloe latex (also known as drug aloe) contains anthraquinone gycosides, constituents that have strong laxative effects, so it is rarely found in commercial laxative products.

-Benefits of Aloe
+Health Benefits of Aloe

 One of the most popular uses of aloe vera gel is for healing burns and sunburns.
-So far, well-designed studies suggest that aloe may help
+So far, well-designed studies suggest that aloe may help.

-2) Radiation-induced skin reactions
+2) Radiation-induced Skin Reactions

-There is also no evidence from clinical trials that aloe is effective in preventing or minimizing radiation-induced skin reactions in cancer patients.
-For example, in a randomized controlled trial, 58 head and neck cancer patients received either oral aloe vera gel or placebo while undergoing radiation therapy.
+In a randomized controlled trial, 58 head and neck cancer patients received either oral aloe vera gel or placebo while undergoing radiation therapy.
 At the end of the study, oral aloe vera wasn't found to be significantly more effective than placebo in improving tolerance to radiation, mucositis, soreness, and well-being.

 Another study looked at whether topical aloe vera gel could help reduce skin redness, pain, itching, and other side effects of radiation compared with a non-aloe cream in 225 patients with breast cancer.
 Aloe vera did not significantly reduce radiation-induced skin side effects.
 The non-aloe cream on the other hand, helped to reduce pain and dry skin peeling.